Budgeting Basics: Managing Your Money During the Lean Years

 How to Set Up a Budget

-Some people have a challenging time accurately determining what their expenses are each month, so they may need to take a month to track their expenses before formulating their working budget.
+The first step to budgeting requires that you know what your income (for a student, this is likely money from student loans) and expenses are each month.
+You will need to add up your income, determine your expenses, and calculate the difference to see if you have a surplus or deficit before you can actually create a budget.
+Some people have a hard time accurately determining what their expenses are each month, so they may need to take a month to track their expenses before formulating their working budget.

-If you don’t have enough money to cover your expenses, then you may need to consider adjusting your variable expenses.
-Since variable expenses may fluctuate each month, this could possibly be an area that you can make up for some of your shortfalls.
-Use the or the to help you create your budget.
+After you total your monthly expenses, and subtract that total from your income, you will then know what your “bottom line” is.
+If you find that you don’t have enough money to cover your expenses, consider adjusting your variable expenses; this may be an area in which you can make up for some of your shortfalls.
+You can use the or the to help you create your budget.

 |Examples of fixed expenses:|

 |Examples of variable expenses:|

 If you find that you have “too much month at the end of the money,” there are things that you can do to reduce your spending.
 A few possibilities include:

 - Clip coupons to save money on groceries

 - Buy clothes at end-of-season sales

 - Buy generic brands rather than name brands products

 - Take advantage of coupons you receive from department stores